naveendennis/Tensorflow-BasicNeuralNetwork/README.md

 # Tensorflow-BasicNeuralNetwork

-Basic Implementation of Neural Network using Tensorflow
+Basic Implementation of Neural Network using Tensorflow (in progress)